sdiehl/wiwinwlh/tutorial.md

 $ happy Parser.y -o Parser.hs
 ```

-The generated modules are not human readable generally and unfortunatly error
+The generated modules are not human readable generally and unfortunately error
 messages are given in the Haskell source, not the Happy source.

 #### Lexer